American Dream: Other parts of the world

+Germany and Italy

 In West Germany after World War II, says Reiner Pommerin, "the most intense motive was the longing for a better life, more or less identical with the American dream, which also became a German dream".
-Cassamagnaghi argues that to women in Italy after 1945, films and magazine stories about American life offered an "American dream".
+Cassamagnaghi argues that to women in Italy after 1945, films and magazine stories about American life offered an American Dream.
 New York City especially represented a sort of utopia where every sort of dream and desire could become true.
 Italian women saw a model for their own emancipation from second class status in their patriarchal society.